HamimMahdie/QlikSense-Analytics/README.md

 ## **The Tool We Use: QlikSense 📊**

 We will be using **QlikSense** to visualize and analyze our sales data.
 This powerful analytics tool allows us to create interactive dashboards, uncover trends, and generate insights.

 ---

-Given the context you've provided, I would revise the **end goal** to better align with your focus on using data to enhance customer experience and operational efficiency while driving growth.
-Here's the updated version:

----